Lazice/KitC-fanfictions/wips/roulive/Roulive_fic2.md

 That he takes a step forward after all, a sort of venom in his tone.
 “Respectfully.
 Would you care enough to not misgender my friend here?
 I believe that you are only humiliating yourself in doing so.
 Now please, let them through.”

-The gateman is, taken back by that sharp response from what looked to be two polite gentlemen. ß
+The gateman is, taken back by that sharp response from what looked to be two polite gentlemen.
+Nothing else but to performs his obligation.
+Leaving the window hatch snapping down their gazes, following by the sound of the turning of the knob of the door.

+When Roulx looks back at Olive for the order of procedure, Olive is looking back at kime, for presumably the same expectant step forwards.
+Whilst ki wills kimself to initiate either a profile of honest politeness to accompany the person ki stands in front of.
+The person ki's internally trying for, steps forwards, to the door and looks back to kime again, their gaze which landed calmly.

+They're waiting for kime.
+They(r) doesn't stop.

+The look of the person in white is one of questioning, staring back with its pale blue eyes, tilting their head and stepping forwards to him.

+"Well?"
+Some the mild tenses of adrenaline wants Olive to hold their hand out to Roulx, lead them as if Olive was a